lachlanmcdonald/mg-shader-wiki/Sand.md

 ## Arguments

 Voxels are added on top of voxels matching the selected color.
+Voxels are added randomly and only added when the voxel beneath has adjacent voxels, creating the effect of a rough pile of sand.
+The number of adjacent neighbors affects the randomness, with a higher number of neighbors increasing the odds a voxel will be added.

 Argument | Description
 --------- | -----------